CMT Music Awards 2020 Winners: The Complete List - E! Online

 From CMT Crossroads: Brooks & Dunn and Luke Combs - "Brand New Man"

-From CMT Artists of the Year: Chris Young - "Drowning"
+WINNER: From CMT Artists of the Year: Chris Young - "Drowning"

 From CMT Crossroads: Halsey and Kelsea Ballerini - "Graveyard"